aahei/texera-blog-auto-complete-copy/content/en/blog/real-time-collab-editing/index.md

 2. Enabling Undos/Redos when editing the workflow,
 3. Realization of our first attempt at collaborative workflow editing, which basically was using WebSocket to broadcast these commands to other users so that the actions can be replayed.
 But this approach had a fundamental problem of not being able to do any conflict resolution, so a "lock" had to be enforced.

 However, when we try to include synchronization with other clients into the scope, we see an apparent conflict in design patterns.
 Since it would be very complicated to try to alter the *Joint Graph* model into CRDTs, only *Texera Graph*  can be made shared-editable.
-The migration of *Texera Graph* is another challenge which I will show later, but a more pressing issue is the separation of data model and view model.
+The migration of *Texera Graph* is another challenge which we will show later, but a more pressing issue is the separation of data model and view model.

 For example, for adding an operator, previously all we had to do was add the new `OperatorPredicate` into `OperatorIDMap` and draw a new Operator in *Joint Graph*.
 In a shared-editable *Texera Graph*,  `OperatorIDMap` is a CRDT which can be automatically synced across collaborators].
 After adding a new `OperatorPredicate` into `OperatorIDMap`, if we also add the operator into *Joint Graph* in local frontend, since the view is not automatically synced, other collaborators will not be able to see it on their frontends.